sp1nnek0p/OTDB/readme.md

 ## Simple Quizgame
 > This is not complete and you are more than welcome to download and reuse any of my code written for this project.
-But do check back I would like to keep improving the game itself
+But do check back I would like to keep improving the game.

 ## How does it currently work?